with-heart/chakra-formik-experiment/README.md

 ## What is this?

 This project is a prototype for a Chakra UI+Formik integration library.

+The goals of this project:

+- provide an API that is familiar to both Chakra UI and Formik users
-The goal of this project is to experiment with and establish patterns that can eventually be turned into an official Chakra UI extension library.
+- experiment with and establish patterns that can eventually be turned into an official Chakra UI extension library

-The goal of this library is to provide an API that is familiar to both Chakra UI and Formik users.
+**As this is a pre-`1.0` experiment, the API is subject to change.**

 ## Demo